 Grades for a written examination held during the regular examination period are normally to be reported within eleven working days of the examination.
-If an extended grading period has been for the loss, the student will be offered a new examination date within a week unless the student
+If an extended grading period has been

 4 Examples of especially serious grounds are hospital stay, death of a family member, parental leave or an illness which prevents the student over a long period from completing their studies.
 Employment and the responsibilities incumbent upon the student are not considered especially serious grounds.
 An application for exemption based on especially serious grounds must be supported by certified documents granted by the Program Director, those students affected are to be informed of this, preferably at the time of the examination.